 The gravel track has a fairly gentle gradient so no athleticism was needed, but for the weed-phobic among the group the presence of so many chinee apple trees (Ziziphus mauritania) beside the path tended to accelerate heart rates a bit.
 This thorny introduced pest still covers large areas of degraded bushland around Townsville.
 It was supposedly introduced by Chinese settlers in the 19th century, then spread widely by thousands of roaming goats as well as native mammals and birds (and children) who ate the fruit.
 Some years ago we found Rufous Bettong at Black River were eating them.

 When one looked up past the chinee apple understory, there were plenty of native trees: lots of ironbarks and poplar gums, and further along bloodwoods and tesselaris.
 Less common were sandpaper figs, Alphitonia and Euroschinus, the latter standing out with bright green foliage among more muted greens.
 In among the introduced grasses and wild passionfruit vine, patches of kangaroo grass were surviving and Dianella was flowering.

-Stragglers who had fallen behind the rest of the group were assured by people already going down that the view at the top was wonderful with even landmarks on Hinchinbrook Island visible, but by the time the last people got to the top the view out to sea was hazy because of fires burning on Magnetic Island, though the Townsville urban sprawl and that vital addition, the new stadium, were clearly visible.
+Stragglers who had fallen behind the rest of the group were assured by those returning that the view at the top was wonderful, with landmarks on Hinchinbrook Island visible.
+But by the time we got to the top the view out to sea was hazy because of fires burning on Magnetic Island, though the Townsville urban sprawl and that vital addition, the new stadium, could be clearly seen.

 NB Copyright of all images in this post resides with the photographers.
 Please contact us for permission to use.